Peter John Jaban: Activism

+Roots in Indigenous Radio

 Radio Free Sarawak

 Peter first met Clare Rewcastle Brown in 2008.
 In November 2010, Peter was invited by Clare to join Radio Free Sarawak, a radio that campaign against deforestation and loss of native land rights, and the alleged corruption of Sarawak's chief minister Abdul Taib Mahmud.
 Peter also started to use his on-air pseudonym "Papa Orang Utan".

 Peter was detained immediately upon his arrival at Kota Kinabalu International Airport on 31 May 2012 after a few weeks of vacation.
 He said that he had been "arrested and then photographed, his documents copied, before being escorted on to the airplane" and flown to Miri, Sarawak.
 Peter was later taken away by three unidentified men shortly after arriving in Sarawak although he was escorted by Miri PKR chairman, Dr Micheal Teo.
 However, Sarawak police has denied any involvement in the arrest of Peter.
-This incident has sparked a public outrage because Peter just disappear without anyone knowing his location.
+This incident has sparked a public outrage because Peter just disappeared without anyone knowing his location.

 After 2 days, Peter was spotted and reportedly moving about freely in Miri.
 On the 3rd day, he contacted his colleague of Radio Free Sarawak.
 He apologised and clarify that the three men were good Samaritans and he decided to follow them because he feared for his safety.
 He did not have time to inform Micheal Teo of his intention because Teo was busy talking on the phone at that time.
 Peter's phone was not working because of heavy rain and thus he was unable to report his safety to his colleague in the first few days.
 After the incident, Peter decided to remain in Sarawak.

 Sarawak self-determination

-In 2013, Peter was researching on the history of Sarawak, especially the Sarawak Independence Day.
-In July 2014, he became a speaker on a public forum held by Sarawak Association for Peoples’ Aspiration (SAPA) on 1963 Malaysian agreement.
+In 2013, Peter John Jaban demanded that the Sarawak government officially declare July 22 a public holiday to commemorate Sarawak Independence Day, marking the date the state gained self-government from British colonial rule in 1963.
+He had also been actively researching Sarawak's historical status and, in 2014, served as a speaker at a public forum organised by the Sarawak Association for Peoples’ Aspiration (SAPA) to discuss the Malaysia Agreement 1963 (MA63) and related constitutional matters.

 Peter was the SAPA publicity and information chief in 2020.

-Peter founded the "Sarawakians for Sarawak" movement in 2021.
+Peter founded the "Sarawakians for Sarawak" and "Saya Anak Sarawak" movement in 2021.